ModuleLoader/es-module-loader/README.md

     traceur --out app-build.js app/app.js --modules=instantiate
   ```

-2. Load `traceur-runtime.js` (included in the `bin` folder when installing Traceur through Bower or npm), `es6-module-loader.js` and then apply the register extension before doing the import or loading the bundle as a script:
+2. If using additional ES6 features apart from modules syntax, load `traceur-runtime.js` (included in the `bin` folder when installing Traceur through Bower or npm).
+Then include `es6-module-loader.js` and then apply the register extension before doing the import or loading the bundle as a script:

   ```html
     <script src="traceur-runtime.js"></script>